CamarenaAI/Cloud-Fundamentals/Wings : Core Tech_T5_Extreme Automation Leveraging the Best of Cloud(14734)/Module 1/DevOps.md

 - Immediately address a broken build
 - Revert if fixing takes time
 - No check-ins while the builds broken--the line stops

+#### Continuous delivery in real life
+- The most important thing to watch is total cycle time
+- You'll need to balance the benefits of fast feedback with the speed of a single build
+##### Problems in real life
+- Builds are not reliable
+- Quality goes down
+- Deploys take a long time
+- There will be tradeoffs